handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 # Rows sorting

-Sort data alphabetically or numerically, in ascending, descending or a custom order, across one or multiple columns.
+Sort data alphabetically or numerically, in ascending, descending or a custom order, by one or multiple columns.

 [[toc]]

 ## Overview

-With sorting, you can easily rearrange rows of data, based on the values in specified columns.
+With sorting, you can easily rearrange rows of data, based on the values in specific columns.
 This is particularly useful for analyzing and organizing large datasets, which helps you identify patterns and trends.

 You can sort data in different ways:
-- Alphabetically, numerically, or based on a [custom data type](@/guides/cell-types/cell-type.md).
+- Alphabetically, numerically, or based on a [custom sorting logic](#add-a-custom-comparator).
 - In ascending, descending, or a [custom order](#add-a-custom-comparator).
 - By a single column, or by [multiple columns](#sort-by-multiple-columns).
 - Using Handsontable's [UI](#demo) or [API](#control-sorting-programmatically).

-Data is sorted just visually.
-Your source data remains in the original order.
+Handsontable sorts data only visually, so your source data remains in the original order.
+To save your sorting changes in the data source, see: [Saving data](@/guides/getting-started/saving-data.md).

 ### Demo

-Click on any column name.
-Based on the values in that column, the rows get sorted in ascending (↑) or descending (↓) order, or go back to the original order.
+Click on a colum name to sort the values in ascending (↑) or descending (↓) order, or to go back to the original order.

 ::: only-for javascript